 Make a list of exposure challenges

 People with social anxiety soon learn that avoidance is a great way to ease their anxiety.
-If you are feeling anxious about walking into a shop and have fear about having all eyes on you and judging you, for that anxiety to magically disappear you can simple avoid that situation and not walk into that shop.
+If you’re feeling anxious about walking into a shop and having that fear or feeling that everyone is watching and judging you.
+You can avoid that anxiety by simply not walking into that shop.

 The avoidance is a short term solution, however if someone does that to every situation the anxiety will only get worse with time.
 It’s a short term solution that will do more harm than good in the long term.

 One solution is to make a list of all the situations that cause you anxiety, pick the ones that cause the least anxiety and start working on them.
 So it could be walking into a shop, asking for directions or asking for advice on something.
 In time you should be able to overcome the easier situations and then you can work on challenging yourself on the bigger more challenging avoidance’s like talking to strangers or even public speaking.

 Now there is much evidence that shows that CBT can be effective for helping people with social anxiety.
 CBT looks into the current way that you think about things and the connections and associations that your minds makes and tries to break negative thinking circles.

 Seeking out other forms of therapy and professional help would also be recommended as CBT might not be as effective for anyone.

 When someone suffers from social anxiety they tend to get overwhelmed with unconscious, negative and irrational thoughts.
 For example being humiliated in a social situation or generally just negative outcomes.

 Thinking about a situation rationally and objectively is sometimes enough to reduce anxiety, think about the situation and understand that the worst case scenario is unlikely to happen.
 Realize that all the worry and self doubt is just in your head which doesn’t reflex reality.